-These GHG savings show up in the Renewable Portfolio Standard wedge.
-As the actions in section BE 5 of the One Climate Future plan most directly relate to the RPS and statewide renewable energy, these savings are counted towards BE 5.
+These GHG emissions savings show up in the Renewable Portfolio Standard wedge.
+As the actions in section BE 5 of the One Climate Future plan most directly relate to the RPS and the build out of statewide renewable energy, these savings are counted towards section BE 5.